semaphoreci/docs/docs/guided-tour/getting-started.md

 ## Wrapping up

-To finish the implementation of your Semaphore project, open a pull request on GitHub from the `setup-semaphore` branch.
+To finish the implementation of your Semaphore project, open a pull request on GitHub or Bitbucket from the `setup-semaphore` branch.

 After you merge, Semaphore will trigger a new workflow on the `main` branch, and it will run both the CI and CD pipelines.